 Ensuring messaging maintains its effectiveness as a communication and innovation channel is contingent on preventing its abusive use.
 Our commitment to this principle means certain types of content are strictly prohibited on our platform, irrespective of user consent.
 KrispCall's messaging policy aligns with this approach, disallowing the transmission of any content deemed illegal, harmful, unwanted, inappropriate, objectionable, verified as criminal misinformation, or posing a threat to the public.
+There are strict regulations for numbers from the USA and Canada.
+Such numbers that violate any of the mentioned message policies may be suspended with/without user consent.
 Such prohibitions extend to content that might be legally permissible but conflicts with our standards.
 While some countries have strict regulations against such activities, some countries may not.
 Country wise restriction will be applied to the use case that include the following: